 We did some more sightseeing in Yellowstone and in the afternoon we headed to Grand Teton National Park.
 We made several short stops, including a really nice area at Grand Lake, and a scenic drive to Signal Mount Summit (not really worth it in my opinion).

-- Accommodation: 2 nights at Grand Teton National Park.
+- Accommodation: 2 nights in the Moran area (Grand Teton National Park).
 Grand Teton is also extremely popular in summer, so book your hotel well in advance.
 The best places to stay location/quality – wise are Jackson Lake Lodge and Jenny Lake Lodge.

 - Driving distance: 70 miles (110 km)